Here's How the Google Speed Update Will Impact Your Site (& Google Ads Account)

 Update: As of July 9, 2018, The Speed Update has officially rolled out to all users.

 Late last week, Google announced a major change to its mobile ranking factors.
-While speed has always been a factor in determining both organic rankings and AdWords Quality Score, Google’s change shifts this focus slightly.
+While speed has always been a factor in determining both organic rankings and Google Ads Quality Score, Google’s change shifts this focus slightly.
 Starting in July, page speed will become a major ranking factor for mobile searches.
 That means that, if you’re already advertising to prospects on mobile devices—or you have an organic search presence of any kind—you’re going to want to pay attention.

 Now, if that isn’t you, I know what you’re thinking.